brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 of a method call and gives no feedback.

-We're going to have to add logging _everywhere_ to have any clue what the hell is going on.
+We're going to have to add logging _everywhere_ to have any clue what is going on.